adflanders/ComputationalMath/Software-Manual/README.md

 The basic routines and methods/functions that will be used throughout this course.
 ### Shared library containing functions such as,

 * smaceps
 * dmaceps
 * absolute error
+  - shows exactly how far off an estimate is by the form of |x-x*|
 * relative error
+  - shows how relatively far off an estimate is by the form of |x-x*|/x and gives back a percentage.
+This is best used for bigger numbers.

 Can be found  [here](https://github.com/adflanders/math4610/tree/master/srcLibrary)